wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 ### Default query

-When the user first brings up the compose extension dialog, Microsoft Teams issues a "default" query.
+When the user first opens the compose extension dialog box, Microsoft Teams issues a "default" query.
 Your service can respond to this query with a set of prepopulated results.
 This can be useful for displaying, for instance, recently viewed items, favorites, or any other information that is not dependent on user input.

 The default query has the same structure as any regular user query, except with a parameter `initialRun` whose Boolean value is `true`.